 3. Activated alumina

-Fluoride is strongly attracted to activated alumina (corundum/aluminum oxide) which has a large surface area with a huge array of tunnel-like pores.
-For this reason, activated alumina is the most commonly used fluoride removal media today.
+Aside from its strong affinity for calcium, fluoride is also strongly attracted to activated alumina (corundum/aluminum oxide which has a large surface area with a huge array of tunnel-like pores).
+Activated alumina is the most commonly used fluoride removal media today.
 When used properly, it can remove up to 98% of the fluoride in water while also removing arsenic.
-The challenges with activated alumina are many.
-First of all, since the process works by ion exchange, the water must remain in contact with the media for an extended period of time—long enough for the fluoride to be adsorbed by the media.
-When the flow rate is faster than ¼ gallon/minute, there is not enough time to adsorb all the fluoride in the water.
-Another difficulty with activated alumina is that the media becomes saturated with fluoride.
-Depending on the amount of media in the system (how large the filter is) and on the amount of fluoride in the water, systems using activated alumina either need to be recharged or replaced often.
-The last difficulty with activated alumina is that aluminum is released into the treated water.
-This effectively trades one problem for another.
+However, there are several concerns to be aware of: First, since the process works by ion exchange, the water must remain in contact with the media for an extended period of time.
+If the flow rate is faster than ¼ gallon/minute, there is not enough time to adsorb all the fluoride as water passes.
+Second, systems using activated alumina need to be recharged or replaced often.
+The last difficulty with activated alumina is that small amounts of aluminum are released into the treated water.
+This trades one problem for another.
 Some systems address this; others do not.

 The ultimate solution to the fluoride problem is to stop fluoridation.
 You may visit the Fluoride Action Network — http://www.fluoridealert.org/ to find out how you can make a difference in your community.